What Are People's Actual Utility Functions in Budget Aggregation?: Related Work

-The elicitation format strongly influences expressiveness, cognitive effort, and aggregation quality.
-Prior work has studied formats such as Knapsack Voting \citet{goel2019knapsack}, Cumulative Voting \citet{skowron2020participatory}, k-Approval Voting, Threshold Approval, and others \citet{benade2018efficiency,fairstein2023pbrealworld}.
-These studies highlight the trade-off between usability and expressiveness: simpler formats reduce cognitive effort but capture coarser preferences.
 For example, \citet{skedgel2013choosing} compares Discrete Choice Experiments (DCE) with Constant-Sum Paired Comparisons (CSPC).
 In their study, which focused on healthcare resource allocation, participants were asked to distribute a fixed budget among various health interventions or to choose between pairs of alternatives.
 The authors found that while DCE captures clear preferences with lower cognitive load, CSPC provides more detailed information about relative priorities and trade-offs between programs.
 Such findings underscore that elicitation design not only affects participant experience but also determines the quality of the data available for aggregation.
-This insight is directly relevant to our poll format, described in \autoref{sec:experiment}, which similarly combines repeated paired comparisons with budget allocation tasks to capture participants’ nuanced priorities.
+This insight is directly relevant to our poll format, described in \Cref{sec:experiment}, which similarly combines repeated paired comparisons with budget allocation tasks to capture participants’ nuanced priorities.